isomerpages/mccy-ncov/stories/community-initiatives/_posts/2020-02-15-refresh-flowers.md

 A youth-led ground-up Refresh Flowers SG organised a Valentine's Day public drive for people to donate Valentines’ Day flowers to frontline healthcare teams.

-A hugh 'thank you' to those who donated flowers and penned words of encouragement - digitally and in person!
+A huge 'thank you' to those who donated flowers and penned words of encouragement - digitally and in person!
 A total of 175 bouquets were created in appreciation of our Healthcare Heroes!

 ![RefreshFlowers](/images/stories/refreshflowers.jpg)